 Some examples of weight-bearing activities include:

 It is worth noting that weight-bearing exercise alone is not enough for healthy bones.
-It is vital to have an exercise program that incorporates both weight-bearing exercises and strength training to optimize the bone-building effect.
+It is vital to have an exercise program like Wellen's that incorporates both weight-bearing exercises and strength training to optimize the bone-building effect.
 Weight-bearing activities stimulate bone growth by loading the bones against gravity.
 More robust muscles protect bones and joints.

 A 2015 meta-analysis involving post-menopausal women found that combining resistance training with weight-bearing exercises such as walking is more effective at increasing bone mineral density (a measure of bone strength and health) than only performing resistance training (Zhao, 2015).
 Another study found that walking alone was not enough to preserve bone strength when compared to those who participated in both walking and resistance training (Martyn-St James, 2008).